 Cataracts are a very common cause of poor vision and blindness, especially for the elderly.
 Luckily, cataracts are easily treatable through surgery.
 One of our doctors here at OCLI will assist you in answering any questions you have about cataract surgery.
 We will determine if cataract surgery is right for you, or when the right timing will be to have your cataracts removed.

-Here are some commonly asked questions that we receive about cataract surgery.
+Here are some commonly asked questions that we receive about cataract surgery by patients.
 Contact OCLI with any further questions, or to schedule a consultation.

 What is a cataract?

 A cataract is the clouding of the normally clear crystalline lens in the eye.
 This is a normal occurrence associated with age, and causes cloudy, foggy or blurry vision.

 There are many misconceptions about cataracts.
 They are:

 - Not spread from one eye to the other

 - Not a cause of irreversible blindness

 In the beginning stages, it is easy to mistake a cataract as just changes in refractive error.
 Symptoms often get progressively worse as time goes on.